Frequently Asked Questions

 with a spreadsheet program impossible.
 You have two choices to get around

-this problem: only touch the passwords with the Configuration Program, or
+this problem: only touch the passwords with the Control Panel (Configuration Program), or

 instruct PYTHEAS MailGate not to encrypt the passwords.
 You